-Annual National Trails Day work party and weekend campout!
+Join AMBC for our annual National Trails Day work party and weekend campout!

 Saturday: We’ll do some work to help improve and maintain the amazing trails of Big South Fork from 9-12 a.m.
 After lunch (provided by AMBC), we’ll break out for group rides all afternoon.

 Come back to the Bandy Creek campground that evening for a low country boil, sponsored by REI Knoxville.